powersj/powersj.io/content/post/ubuntu-bionic-netplan.md

 | Cloud Image  | systemd-networkd | `/etc/netplan/50-cloud-init.yaml` |
 | Desktop ISO  | NetworkManager   | `/etc/netplan/01-network-manager-all.yaml` |

-Do note that configuration files can exist in three different locations with the precidence from most important to least as follows:
+Do note that configuration files can exist in three different locations with the precedence from most important to least as follows:

 * `/run/netplan/*.yaml`
 * `/etc/netplan/*.yaml`